Anglophone problem

 The Anglophone problem (problème anglophone) is a socio-political issue in the modern Republic of Cameroon, rooted in the country's German, British, and French colonial legacies.

 Anglophone (English-speaking) Cameroonians form a minority population of around 16 percent, mainly from the Northwest and Southwest regions that formerly constituted the Southern Cameroons, part of the former British Cameroon colonies.
 These Anglophone regions were formerly controlled by Britain as a mandate of the League of Nations, and then as a United Nations trust territory.
 During the Foumban Conference of 1961, territories with different colonial legacies were finally united into one state.

 The issue arises from Anglophone opposition to certain policies and actions of the mainly Francophone (French-speaking) Government of Cameroon, particularly around the bilingual federation agreed to in 1961 and later rescinded in 1972, which has resulted in marginalization and discrimination.
 It is increasingly dominating the national political agenda, and has led to arguments and actions for federalism by Anglophones, a separatist movement to form an independent state of Ambazonia, and an ongoing armed conflict since 2017 which constitutes the Anglophone Crisis.
-Failure to address the problem threatens national unity.

 Origins

 European colonization

 The origin can be traced back to World War I, when Cameroon was known as the German colony of Kamerun.
 Germany first gained influence in Cameroon in 1845 when Alfred Saker of the Baptist Missionary Society introduced a mission station.
 In 1860, German merchants established a factory: the Woermann Company.
 On 5 July 1884 local tribes provided the Woermann Company with rights to control the Kamerun River (the delta of the Wouri River), consequently setting the foundation for the later German colonization of Kamerun.

-In 1916 during World War I, the empires of France and Britain joined forces in the Kamerun campaign to conquer the colony.
-Later, the Treaty of Versailles awarded France and Britain mandates over Cameroon as reparation after Germany lost the war.
+In 1916, during World War I, the empires of France and Britain joined forces in the Kamerun campaign to conquer the colony.
+Later, the Treaty of Versailles awarded France and Britain mandates over Cameroon as reparations after Germany lost the war.
 Over 167,000 sqmi of German Kamerun was given to the French, while Britain was given a much smaller portion consisting of the Northern Cameroons, about 17,500 sqmi, and Southern Cameroons, 16,580 sqmi.
 Each colonizer would later influence the colonies with their European languages and cultures, creating both Anglophones and Francophones in Cameroon.
 The large difference in awarded territory resulted in present-day Cameroon having a majority Francophone population and a minority Anglophone population.